Choga (architecture): Building techniques and materials

 Earlier models of choga were most commonly built using the wattle and daub technique.
 Wooden sticks are daubed with a mixture of clayey soil mixed with chopped rice straw (4–5 cm long) in order to prevent cracking caused by high clay content.
 Rice straw is hollow inside, therefore the air trapped in it acts as a natural insulator which blocks out sunlight and prevents heat from escaping the house.
 The straw present in both the roof and the walls of choga acts as a building membrane which provides the house with good insulation.

 Over time, rammed earth became another popular building technique as it has better thermal mass property and is more resistant against earthquake compared to wattle and daub.
-Rammed earth is a more labour intensive method and the process of ramming the earth require a multiple people to carry out, making it a community effort to construct housing.
+Rammed earth is a more labour intensive method and the process of ramming the earth requires multiple people to carry out, making it a community effort to construct housing.
 Throughout the period when choga was the most prevalent type of dwelling, when a new individual moved to a town or village, they were required to rent a room for up to three years.
-Only once they had earned the trust and recognition of other citizens were they to be lended a mould and manpower to help build their house.
+Only once they had earned the trust and recognition of other citizens were they to be lent a mould and manpower to help build their house.

 The wooden formwork, which consists of columns, girders, beams, rafters, and many other smaller components, stands on a platform to support its roof.
 The shape of the formwork varied depending on the skill of the carpenter of each town or village.

 The roof of the house is most commonly covered with rice straw due to its inexpensiveness and abundance.
 Alternatively, wheat straw or strong vegetable fibre such as grass can also be used.
 The use of rice straw dates back to the Three Kingdom period when they started cultivating rice.
 The roof holds low durability and can rot or deteriorate quickly when exposed to harsh forces of weather.
 Therefore roofs had to be replaced every one to three years depending on the regional climate, usually prior to the summer monsoon season when heavy rainfall is expected.
 The replacement process is also a community effort which would require help from men of the neighbourhood.
 Despite its poor longevity, the roof can be an adequate short-term protector of the house as it is not only slippery and non-absorbent of water, but also built to be much bigger than the structures underneath.

 The outer wall which surrounds the residence is called todam, "to" means earth and "dam" means a low fence-like wall.
 In windy Jeju, this wall is called chukdam and is made of rocks stacked together without mortar so strong winds can pass through them as opposed to knocking them down.